alexmorgad0/lisbon_housing_transport_analysis/README.md

 ## Conclusion
 This project shows that combining housing and transport data can reveal areas that are both more affordable and reasonably well connected to Lisbon’s city center.

-It demonstrates the full data pipeline — from **data collection and cleaning, to geocoding, GTFS route modeling, machine learning, and visualization** — and provides a clear framework to build on.
+It demonstrates the full data pipeline, from **data collection and cleaning, to geocoding, GTFS route modeling, machine learning, and visualization**  and provides a clear framework to build on.

 In the future, with more complete and accurate datasets, this work could help answer a key question:
 > **Does Lisbon have a housing problem or a transportation problem?**